ThreeSixtyGiving/standard/documentation/guidance/location-guide.md

-# 360Giving guide to location data
+# Guide to location data

 ## Why is location data important?
 Location data helps users to understand where organisations are based or activities are happening, which helps to build a more complete picture of where funding is going geographically.